Getting Around Campus

 Campus Accessibility

 Want to attend an event on Campus?
-Click on this link - https://tickets.duke.edu/Online/defau.lt.asp - for accessibility information.
+Visit tickets.duke.edu for accessibility information.
 Under the Plan Your Visit tab, you will find a list of venues.
-Click on the venue for additional information including site accessiblity and accessible routes at the venue.
+Click on the venue for additional information including site accessibility and accessible routes at the venue.

 Hungry?
 Duke has a variety of dining options around campus.
-Click on this link to see information on the various locations and dining options.
+Visit Duke Dining - to see information on the various locations and dining options.

 Duke has quite a few libraries around the Campus.
-Go to - https://library.duke.edu/ - to check them out.
+Go to library.duke.edu to check them out.
 The Libraries tab has links to the various Libraries and the About tab has information on directions and accessibility.

 Want to head to the gym?
 Have you checked out the Dining options too often?
-Click on this link - https://recreation.duke.edu/ - for information about the various campus recreation centers on Campus.
-For accessibility information for the various locations, check out Committment to Inclusion - https://recreation.duke.edu/commitment-inclusion - under the About Us tab.
+Visit recreation.duke.edu for information about the various campus recreation centers on Campus.
+For accessibility information for the various locations, check out Commitment to Inclusion.
 Page down for program information and accessibility information for the recreation centers.

 Emergency Dorm Assistance